AmirJamshidiBandari/MIPS32_Summary/Verification_Example/FORWARDING_EXAMPLE.md

-# Verification Example: Writeback-to-Decode Forwarding Fix
+# Verification Example: Writeback to Decode Forwarding Fix

 This document shows one verification example from the pipelined MIPS32 CPU project.
 The test focuses on a chained dependency case where the processor must correctly handle both forwarding and stalling behavior.